-It isn't the easiest tool to learn due to its configuration-driven approach, but it's incredibly powerful.
+It's not the easiest tool to learn due to its configuration-driven approach, but it's incredibly powerful.
 The purpose of this guide is to help you get started with webpack and then to go beyond the basics.

-Webpack isn't the only way to handle this problem, and a collection of different tools have emerged.
+Webpack isn’t the only solution for this problem, and a collection of different tools have emerged.
 Task runners, such as Grunt and Gulp, are good examples of higher level tools.
 Often the problem is that need to write the workflows by hand.
-Pushing that problem to a bundler, such as webpack, is a step forward.
+Pushing that issue to a bundler, such as webpack, is a step forward.

 Webpack takes another route.
 It allows you to treat your project as a dependency graph.
 You could have an index.js in your project that pulls in the dependencies the project needs through standard

 import statements.
 You can refer to your style files and other assets the same way if you want.

 This book has been designed to complement the official documentation of webpack.
 This book can be considered a companion to it.
 This book has been designed to get through that initial learning curve and go even further.

-You will learn to develop composable webpack configuration for both development and production purposes.
-You will also learn advanced techniques that allow you to benefit from some of the greatest features of webpack.
+The book teaches you to develop a composable webpack configuration for both development and production purposes.
+Advanced techniques covered by the book allow you to get the most out of webpack.